 - Go to the Control Panel.
 Double click on Performance and Maintenance, then click System → Advanced Page → Environment Variables.
-See "To define the CLASSPATH environment variable for Windows 2000, Windows NT, or Windows XP." - From a DOS command prompt, type SYSEDIT.
+See "To define the CLASSPATH environment variable for Windows." - From a DOS command prompt, type SYSEDIT.
 See"Using DOS to define the CLASSPATH environment variable."